 Smiling is contagious

-Finally one good thing that is contagious that you actually want!
+Finally something contagious you actually want to catch.
 As a part of human nature, we want to connect with others, so we will actually mimic and mirror the facial expressions of others because we feel it helps us better understand that person’s feelings and emotions.
 We are then able to respond in a more connected way because we feel we understand it more.
-So the next time you smile, know that others who see you, will in turn, likely smile back 🙂
+So the next time you smile, know that others who see you, will in turn, likely smile back.